-4. Logout button, iAdvize Garden and personal canned answers
+4. Logout button, iAdvize Academy and personal canned answers

-Click the three dots button visible at the top right in order to access the iAdvize Garden, manage your personal canned answers, and log out.
+Click the three dots button visible at the top right in order to access the iAdvize Academy, manage your personal canned answers, and log out.

 Please handle your current conversations before logging out.

 5. Mirroring / Co-browsing

 During a discussion with a visitor, you will see their navigation on your site.
 Identifying the current page, observing the actions of the visitor or taking control of the navigation can be very helpful when dealing with your visitors.